 Follow on Twitter and Instagram:

-Since its inception in the early 1990's Project Empty Bowl has fed thousands of individuals with HIV/AIDS locally and tens of thousands globally.
-It began when John Harton, a teacher in Bloomfield, MT, asked his high school ceramic students to make enough bowls to give a luncheon for the school staff.
+Since its inception in the early 1990’s Project Empty Bowl has raised important and much needed funds to provide meals to thousands of individuals with HIV locally and tens of thousands globally from other organizations that host a Project Empty Bowl event.
+It all began when John Harton, a teacher in Bloomfield, MT, asked his high school ceramic students to make enough bowls to provide a luncheon for the school staff.
 For $5 each, the guests received a simple meal of soup and bread, served in one of the handmade bowls.
 Guests were asked to accept their now empty bowls as a gift and to keep them as a reminder of all the empty bowls that still need filling.
-The money raised was donated to the local food bank.
+The funds were donated to a local charity.

-The energy of those young potters, their teacher, and their guests breathed life into what has become the Empty Bowls Project.
+The energy of those young potters, their teacher, and their guests breathed life into what has become known in some cities as the Empty Bowls Project.
 Since then, groups of potters have raised and donated millions of dollars to organizations like A Loving Spoonful that fight hunger the world over.

-The premise of Empty Bowls is profoundly simple and has been repeated thousands of times by small groups and large.
-A few people get together to create bowls.
-They invite guests, as many as they have bowls, to share a simple meal and to donate a small sum, which provides food to those in need.
+The premise of Empty Bowls is profoundly simple and has been repeated thousands of times by small and large groups.
+The concept is quite straightforward – A few people get together to create/make bowls.
+They invite guests to share a meal using their new bowl; a donation is then made for the hospitality which will provide food to those in need.
 In return, guests take home their empty bowl as a reminder of the continuing hunger within their own community.

 Project Empty Bowl has become an annual signature fundraising event for A Loving Spoonful.
-The sole purpose of Project Empty Bowl is to raise funds so that A Loving Spoonful can continue delivering free meals and nutritional counselling & education to men, woman and children fighting HIV/AIDS.
+The sole purpose of Project Empty Bowl is to raise funds so that A Loving Spoonful can continue delivering free meals and nutritional support to individuals and families affected by HIV and co-existing illness.